Spitalfields: Modern Spitalfields

 In the late 20th century the Jewish presence diminished and was replaced by an influx of Bangladeshi immigrants, who also worked in the local textile industry and made Brick Lane the curry capital of London.
 By 1981, at least 60% of households were of minority ethnic origin.

 Another development, from the 1960s onwards, has been a campaign to save the housing stock of old merchant terraces west of Brick Lane from demolition.
 Many have been conserved by the Spitalfields Historic Buildings Trust which has led to gentrification and a large increase in property prices.

 In the 21st century, large office blocks were built between Bishopsgate and Spitalfields Market, affecting the character of the area.
-Conservationists secured the preservation of Old Spitalfields Market and the provision of shopping, leisure amenities and a plaza (urban square) beside the blocks, but permission was granted to developers, to demolish the Fruit and Wool exchange on the edge of old Spitalfields market, in order to erect office buildings.
+Conservationists secured the preservation of Old Spitalfields Market and the provision of shopping, leisure amenities and a plaza (urban square) beside the blocks, but permission was granted to developers, to demolish the Fruit and Wool Exchange on the edge of old Spitalfields market, in order to erect office buildings.

 Since 1998 the area has formed part of the Spitalfields and Banglatown electoral ward.
 The name reflecting the areas strong links with Bangladesh.
-In September 2015, a demonstration against gentrification in London took the form of a protest at Cereal Killer Cafe, a hipster café on Brick Lane which serves cereal.
+In September 2015, a demonstration against gentrification in London took the form of a protest at Cereal Killer Cafe, a cereal-themed café on Brick Lane.

+Demographics

+The recorded population of Spitalfields & Banglatown ward in 2021 was 14,166, increasing 0.59% since the 2011 census.
+The most recent demographic data available comes from the 2021 United Kingdom Census, conducted by the Office for National Statistics.
+Spitalfields & Banglatown ward has the following demographics: